LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 ~~~
 {: .output}

 The output will be a path to your home directory.
-Let's check if we recognize it
+Let's check if we recognise it
 by listing the contents of the directory.
 To do that, we use the `ls` command:

 ~~~